NorthboundTrain/jqg/doc/jqg-examples.md

 ## Sample JSON for Examples

 These are the JSON files used in the unit test scripts.
-As such, the data in them is pretty nonsensical and even, perhaps, inaccurate; its primary purpose is to test various conditions.
+As such, the data in them is pretty nonsensical and even (perhaps) inaccurate; its primary purpose is to test various program conditions.

 [//]: # (==================================================================)
 <details>